nmstreethran/notebook/README.md

 ## License and credits

-Unless otherwise stated or attributed, the contents of this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](LICENSE.md).
+Unless otherwise stated or attributed, the contents of this repository are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0)](LICENSE.md).

 Stack Overflow user contributions are licensed under CC BY-SA 4.0.